 How to prepare your car for sale

 With just a little work and attention to detail, you can add hundreds of pounds to your car’s value when you sell it.
-Read our tried and tested tips for making your car as attractive as possible to prospective buyers.
+Here you can find tried and tested tips for making your car as attractive as possible to buyers.

 Maximising your car’s value

-With newer or more expensive cars, bodywork repairs can really add value when you’re selling on.
+With newer or more expensive cars, repairing bodywork damage can really add value when you’re selling on.
 With an older car, however, you might not recover the costs involved.

 Whether you’re selling privately, part-exchanging at a dealer or auctioning your car, your aim is to maximise its value.
-To achieve this, you must make your car as attractive as possible to prospective buyers while minimising any flaws they can use to drive down your price.
+To achieve this, you must make your car as attractive as possible to buyers while minimising any flaws they can use to drive the price down.

-With just a little effort, you can give your car the extra buyer-appeal that will attract the best possible price.
-Here’s what you need to do:
+With just a little effort, you can give your car the extra buyer-appeal, attracting the best possible price.

 Deep clean your car